wd5gnr/Elf-RcForth/readme.md

-FORGET name               - Remove a variable or function ." text "                 - Print specified text on the terminal KEY      ( -- v)          - Read a char from the keyboard and place on stack KEY?     ( -- ?)          - Non blocking keyboard read returns 1 if pressed else 0 SETQ     (n -- )          - Set Q line hi/lo for n 1/0 BASE     ( -- addr)       - Address containing the current numeric radix DECIMAL  ( -- )           - Set the numeric radix to 10 (takes effect next input line) HEX      ( -- )           - Set the numeric radix to 16 (takes effect next input line)
-DELAY    (n --)           - Blocking delay of n milliseconds
+FORGET name               - Remove a variable or function ." text "                 - Print specified text on the terminal KEY      ( -- v)          - Read a char from the keyboard and place on stack KEY?     ( -- ?)          - Non blocking keyboard read returns 1 if pressed else 0 (does not work with bit-bang serial) SETQ     (n -- )          - Set Q line hi/lo for n 1/0 BASE     ( -- addr)       - Address containing the current numeric radix RSEED    ( -- addr)       - Address of 32-bit random number seed DECIMAL  ( -- )           - Set the numeric radix to 10 (takes effect next input line) HEX      ( -- )           - Set the numeric radix to 16 (takes effect next input line) DELAY    (n --)           - Blocking delay of n milliseconds